 Sciatica is a symptom of a problem and not the problem itself.
 As such, it has many potential causes.

-Some common causes of sciatica include the following:
+Some common causes of sciatica

 - other injuries to the back that put excess pressure on the sciatic nerve

 It is not always possible to prevent sciatica.
-However, some lifestyle modifications can significantly help reduce a person’s risk of experiencing sciatica again.
+However, some lifestyle modifications can significantly reduce a person’s risk of experiencing sciatica again.

-In general, regular exercise and building a strong core may help prevent sciatica.
-Additionally maintaining a good posture while sitting and standing is important, and may make people less likely to develop sciatica than people with poor posture.
+In general, exercising regularly and building a strong core may help prevent sciatica.
+Additionally, maintaining a good posture while sitting and standing may reduce a person’s risk of experiencing this symptom.